 At age 17, Dionna decided to make some changes.
 "I really wanted to better myself and be someone better than my birth parents.
 I'm Native, and I want to be something good.
 I want to go back there to tell them they can change.
 No matter what happens, they just have to keep trying and not give up."

-Dionna's case manager, Katie Boucher (who has been at the Ranch since 2009 and has worked with hundreds of kids), said Dionna came to treatment ready to make changes.
+Dionna's case manager, Katie Boucher, said Dionna came to treatment ready to make changes.
 "She talked about truly wanting things to be different.
 When she first came to the Ranch, whenever we reviewed any concerns or struggles, Dionna would fall apart.
 She beat herself up about any little thing she did wrong, despite Ranch staff telling her that mistakes happen, and it is OK," Katie said.

 "By discharge, she was able to celebrate small victories for herself.
 She consistently became her own cheerleader, which is a skill many adults haven't mastered, myself included!"